 The steak’s size, what gravy you’re using, how powerful your microwave is, etc., will influence the time.
 However, it will take about 3 or 4 times before your steak is properly reheated.

-- You have to keep the steak in check consistently, or it’ll dry out
+You should keep in mind that you have to keep the steak in check consistently, or it’ll dry out.

 Let’s see how to reheat steak without overcooking it using your oven.